+Acknowledging that the Company's employees are one of its first lines of defense, IT security measures are augmented by training.
 Members of the Audit Committee participated in cyber security training in 2022, along with other interested board members.
 The senior management team also completed focused training on cyber security threats and tools to manage cyber security risk in 2022.
-The Company also regularly conducts phishing simulations as an education tool for its workforce.
+In 2023, members of the Audit Committee received cyber security education based on the learnings coming out of two recent cyber-attacks in other organizations.
+Further, the Company conducts approximately eight phishing campaigns per year across the organization as an education tool for its workforce.